 YOU WILL GET WET

 Roughly 50% of the trail is on road.
 The 50% that is off-road goes through fields and often boggy areas.
 Hikers have reporting being "ankle deep".
 Use hiking poles.
 Wear waterproof socks.
 Waterproof everything!
 Summer is the driest time of year and the ground is much more firm, but bogs are wet all year round.

 THE TRAIL IS NOT FULLY FINISHED

-The Leitrim Way is under re-development so official maps are not yet available, however, the latest update is that all new way-marking is now in place.
+The Leitrim Way is under re-development so official maps are not yet available.
+The latest update is that all new way-marking is now in place, however it is not yet ready or open to hikers.
 The Lung/Lough Gara Way is still undergoing re-routing.
 Way-markers are still lacking in a few other parts of the trail.

 The cycle trail is mostly on road and overlaps with the walking trail in many parts, roughly 50%.
 The Beara-Breifne Way cycle trail is not fully way-marked.
 The Ulster Way does not have an official cycle route, however most of the trail is on road.
-You cannot cycle the walking route due to hundreds of stiles, farmland with cattle and unsuitable terrain.
-To date, no one has cycled the entire route on the cycle trail but some are intending to do it summer 2019.
+You cannot cycle the walking route on the Beara-Breifne Way due to hundreds of stiles, farmland with cattle and unsuitable terrain.
+To date, no one has cycled the entire route on the cycle trail.
 Join the Facebook Group Page to see how they get on.